kimwooch/Glicious/README.md

 ## Technical Skill Showcase

 This app is built using Flutter.
-Things that showcase my development skills include fetching time and menus from JSON in the background, displaying them in horizontal and vertical ListViews respectively, and creating UI with Flutter Widgets(StatefulWidget, StatelessWidget, Row,Column, Expanded, Text, Icon, SizedBox, etc).
+Things that showcase my development skills include fetching time and menus from JSON in the background, displaying them in horizontal and vertical ListViews respectively, and creating UI with Flutter Widgets(StatefulWidget, StatelessWidget, Row, Column, Expanded, Text, Icon, SizedBox, etc).

 ## Other Skills